Opera

 Trip Expert: Amit Taneja

-Amit Taneja currently serves as the inaugural senior vice president and chief inclusion, diversity, equity and accessibility (IDEA) officer at Chautauqua Institution.
+Amit Taneja currently serves as the Senior Director of Community & Belonging and Senior Gift Officer at Chautauqua Institution.
 He provides leadership on a number of institutional priorities to make Chautauqua more diverse, equitable, inclusive and accessible, including the creation of the IDEA strategic plan, hiring, training, policy issues and practice updates.
 Amit previously served as the associate provost for diversity, equity and inclusion at the College of the Holy Cross and as the chief diversity officer at Hamilton College.
 He is a first-generation college student and completed a bachelor’s degree in psychology at the University of British Columbia, and a master’s degree in college student personnel from Bowling Green State University.
 He is ABD (all but dissertation) status in the Higher Education doctoral program at Syracuse University.
 He has previously worked professionally in academic affairs, residence life, disability services, multicultural affairs and LGBTQ resources.
 He serves as a consultant and speaker on a range of leadership, diversity and inclusion topics.
 Amit enjoys gardening, flying kites, and making bow ties, and he is a techno DJ with his own podcast.

 Amit Taneja in a dark gray suit with a red bow tie and glasses